 - If you haven’t done so already, chop the chocolate bars and set aside.

-- In a smaller bowl, whisk together the 2 eggs and 2 tsp vanilla extracts, and set aside.
+- In a medium bowl, whisk together the flour, salt, and baking soda.
+Set aside.

-- Pour the melted brown butter into the granulated sugar mixture and mix with a whisk or spatula until completely combined.
+- Pour the cooled brown butter into the granulated sugar mixture and mix with a whisk or spatula until completely combined.

-- Add the 2/ ½ cups flour the butter and sugar mixture.
+- Add the prepared flour mixture.
 Using a spatula, mix until there is no visible flour in the mixture, making sure to scrape the bottom of the bowl to incorporate everything.

-- Add the toffee and the chopped chocolate to the cookie dough and thoroughly mix using a spatula or your hands.
+- Add the toffee and the chopped chocolate to the cookie dough and thoroughly mix using a spatula.

 - Place a piece or parchment paper on a cookie sheet.